Aachen specialties and culinary tips

 • Serves high-quality, artisanal sausage quality - uncompromising in the selection of raw materials and ingredients.
 And you can taste that!

-• In the Grilling sausages and the preparation of french fries do not use fats and oils.
+• At the Grilling sausages and the preparation of french fries do not use fats and oils.
 There is no dripping or foul-smelling fat in this sausage kitchen.
 Instead, they rely on tasty sausages and side dishes and a self-developed preparation method without fat.

 • Hanswurst avoids additives and flavor enhancers as much as possible.
 There are no concessions or compromises for cost reasons.